-In this course, students cover the origins and evolution of the concept of health, including some of the important health problems that face the world today and emerging concerns for the future.
-Learners in this foundational course are introduced to key events in history as well as some of the health systems and issues that a modern health practitioner may encounter.
-Strategies for success as a graduate-level scholar and a health practitioner are integrated in a way that provides meaningful context to learners.
-Students discuss key concepts with peers, and the course culminates with a reflection paper designed to help learners evaluate where they fit in and how to progress as a scholar and a practitioner.
+Students in this course cover the origins and evolution of the concept of health, including some of the important health problems that face the world today and emerging concerns for the future.
+In this foundational course, stuents are introduced to key events in history as well as some of the health systems and issues that a modern health practitioner may encounter.
+Strategies for success as graduate-level scholars and health practitioners are integrated in a way that provides meaningful context to learners.
+Students discuss key concepts with peers, and the course culminates with a reflection paper designed to help learners evaluate their professional goals and how to progress as scholar-practitioners and social change agents.
 Students explore careers in various public health and health education settings and experience a virtual health department to learn about various functions and personnel.

 It is important for health educators and other health professionals to understand the unique characteristics and health needs of a community in order to provide effective and relevant health education and services.
-This course will introduce the student to the principles and processes of needs assessment and community capacity-building as a first step in the program planning process.
-Students will learn about individual, small-group, and community-based assessments as well as quantitative and qualitative approaches.
-Students will directly apply what they are reading and discussing in class to their own communities by conducting an assessment unique to their community.
-Other topics covered include: use of primary and secondary data; exploration of instruments to collect community data; interpretation and analysis of data, and prioritization of health education needs.
-Community mapping tools and other technology used in the assessment process will also be explored.
+Students in this course are introduced to the principles and processes of needs assessment and community capacity-building as a first step in the program planning process.
+Students learn about individual, small-group, and community-based assessments as well as quantitative and qualitative approaches.
+Students directly apply what they are reading and discussing in class to their own communities by conducting a assessment unique to their community.
+Other topics covered include use of primary and secondary data; selection and development of instrumentation to collect community data; interpretation and analysis of data; and prioritization of health education needs.
+Community mapping tools and other technology used in the assessment process are also explored.

 The focus of this course is on the competencies required of the public health professional in planning for the design, development, implementation, and evaluation of community health promotion and disease prevention initiatives.
 Attention is given to needs assessment, logic models, and collaboration with stakeholders.
 Strategic approaches to planning, implementation, and evaluation with particular attention to study design and sampling are addressed.
 Health behavior theories are considered in the development of health promotion programs, the application of evaluation findings, and prioritization of community concerns and resources.

 Effective communication plays a vital role in the diffusion of a health behavior or innovation.
 This course is designed to introduce the health educator to a wide range of health communication strategies.
-Assignments will allow students to apply and evaluate the use of health education delivery methods for various populations and practice settings (i.e., community, clinical, work site, global, schools, etc.).
-Principles and theories of health communication and behavior change will be applied to a variety of health education case studies.
-Students will also demonstrate how to design and communicate culturally tailored health information to an audience of their choice.
-They will also explore the use of emerging technologies and social media in delivering and promoting health education.
-(Prerequisites: HLTH 6XXX - The Evolution of Health (foundations course), HLTH 6XXX - Exploring Health Education in the 21st Century, HLTH 6XXX - Assessing Community Needs for Health Education.)
+Assignments allow students to apply and evaluate the use of health education delivery methods for various populations and practice settings (i.e., community, clinical, worksite, global, schools).
+Principles and theories of health communication and behavior change are applied to a variety of health education case studies.
+Students also demonstrate how to design and communicate culturally tailored health information to an audience of their choice.
+They explore the use of emerging technologies and social media in delivering and promoting health education.

 Public health professionals use the results of research in many ways, including in the development of programs and interventions designed to enhance the health of communities as well as to demonstrate the efficacy of programs to stakeholders who provide funding.
 In this course, students will engage in an examination of the research that informs public health programs, policy, and practice.
 Specific topics to be covered include study designs, sampling, identification of variables, methods of data collection and analysis, key concepts in measurement (including reliability and validity), program evaluation, and research ethics.
 As a major assignment in this course, students will engage in an integrative literature review and begin to develop what may become their capstone project.

-Students gain a foundational understanding of the administrative, managerial, and organizational practices of public health and healthcare delivery systems.
+Students in this course acquire the foundational understanding of the administrative, managerial, and organizational practices of public health and healthcare delivery systems.
 Students examine theories of leadership as well as the professional attributes, skills, styles, and strategies required to advance public health goals.
 They engage in a variety of contextual and practical assignments focused on management theories, policy processes, systems thinking, strategic planning and partnerships, quality and performance improvement, leadership, and organizational behavior.
 Students also consider the impact of global trends on public health practice, policy, and systems.

-The Capstone course is intended to be taken last in the M.S. in Health Education and Promotion program.
-It provides students with an opportunity to synthesize knowledge and skills acquired throughout the program by completing a Capstone project focused on social change.
-The M.S. in Health Education and Promotion Capstone project is designed to empower students with the skills necessary to secure external grant funding through grant proposal writing.
-Students will integrate theoretical and practical knowledge as well as scientific research to prepare a grant proposal for funding a health education program which addresses a pressing health need in their community.
+The capstone course is intended to be taken last in the MS in Health Education and Promotion program.
+Students have an opportunity to synthesize knowledge and skills acquired throughout the program by completing a capstone project focused on social change.
+The MS in Health Education and Promotion Capstone project is designed to empower students with the skills necessary to secure external grant funding through grant proposal writing.
+Students will integrate theoretical and practical knowledge as well as scientific research to prepare a grant proposal for funding a health education program that addresses a pressing health need in their community.
 Emphasis is placed on grant sources and resources, the grant proposal process, grant management, and sustainability.
-(Prerequisites: All courses in the M.S. in Health Education and Promotion Core.)

 Students in this course examine the theories and concepts underpinning contemporary emergency management and how to understand the phenomena of natural and human-caused disasters.
 Students examine the historical context of emergency management, the general process of risk assessment, the emergency management cycle, communications within emergency management and crisis planning, and the general policy and legal framework surrounding the process of emergency management in the United States with a focus on the National Incident Management System (NIMS).
 Case studies of major catastrophes are used to explore contemporary and practical hazard management.
 Students can complete the FEMA Emergency Management Institute courses IS-100.b - Introduction to Incident Command System and either IS-800.b - National Response Framework: An Introduction or IS700.a - National Incident Management System as part of this course.
 Nationally recognized certificates are awarded for successful completion of FEMA courses.